January 2014 update:

 Instead of producing an updated edition of Dutch Type, I’ve worked on a number of books and other projects these past few years.
 Here’s a brief overview in reverse chronological order.

-In the summer of 2012 I edited a new book for Gestalten in Berlin, Hand to Type.
+In the summer of 2012 I edited a new book for Gestalten, Hand to Type.
 The book covers a broad spectrum of work featuring contemporary script letterforms, from calligraphy and hand-lettering to digital script fonts.
 More about Hand to Type.

 May 2012 saw the publication – finally – of Shaping Text (De vorm van tekst in the Dutch version), a book that took surprisingly long to make.
 Shaping Text is a beginners’ guide to type and typography meant for design students and professionals working with text and type.
 I’ve been working on it, on and off, since 2005.
 With the fast changes happening in the world of type and graphic design, the book’s content kept changing too, and its publishing date was postponed several times.